 Jesus validated his message and authority by healing the sick, raising several people from the dead, and rising from the dead himself.

-None of the founders of the other major religions validated his message and authority by performing miracles, rising from the dead, or fulfilling ancient prophecies.
+None of the founders of the other major religions validated his message and authority by performing miracles or rising from the dead.

 Liar, Lunatic, Or Lord Of All